-The LPC2470 microcontroller incorporates an LCD controller, a 10/100 Ethernet Media Access Controller (MAC), a USB full-speed device/host/OTG controller with 4 kB of endpoint RAM, four UARTs, two Controller Area Network (CAN) channels, an SPI interface, two Synchronous Serial Ports (SSP), three I2C interfaces, and an I2S interface.
-Supporting this collection of serial communications interfaces are the following feature components; an on-chip 4 MHz internal oscillator, 98 kB of total RAM consisting of 64 kB of local SRAM, 16 kB SRAM for Ethernet, 16 kB SRAM for general purpose DMA, 2 kB of battery powered SRAM, and an External Memory Controller (EMC).
-These features make this device optimally suited for portable electronics and Point-of-Sale (POS) applications.
-Complementing the many serial communication controllers, versatile clocking capabilities, and memory features are various 32-bit timers, a 10-bit ADC, 10-bit DAC, two PWM units, and up to 160 fast GPIO lines.
-The LPC2470 connects 64 of the GPIO pins to the hardware based Vector Interrupt Controller (VIC), allowing the external inputs to generate edge-triggered interrupts.
-All of these features make the LPC2470 particularly suitable for industrial control and medical systems.
+The LPC2420/2460 microcontroller is ideal for multi-purpose communication applications.
+It incorporates a 10/100 Ethernet Media Access Controller (MAC) (LPC2460 only), a USB full-speed device/host/OTG controller with 4 kB of endpoint RAM, four UARTs, two Controller Area Network (CAN) channels (LPC2460 only), an SPI interface, two Synchronous Serial Ports (SSP), three I2C interfaces, and an I2S interface.
+Supporting this collection of serial communication interfaces are the following feature components; an on-chip 4 MHz internal precision oscillator, 82/98 kB of total RAM consisting of 64 kB of local SRAM, 16 kB SRAM for Ethernet (LPC2460 only), 16 kB SRAM for general purpose DMA, 2 kB of battery powered SRAM, and an External Memory Controller (EMC).
+These features make this device optimally suited for communication gateways and protocol converters.
+Complementing the many serial communication controllers, versatile clocking capabilities, and memory features are various 32-bit timers, an improved 10-bit ADC, 10-bit DAC, two PWM units, four external interrupt pins, and up to 160 fast GPIO lines.
+The LPC2420/2460 connects 64 of the GPIO pins to the hardware based Vector Interrupt Controller (VIC), allowing the external inputs to generate edge-triggered interrupts.
+All of these features make the LPC2420/2460 particularly suitable for industrial control and medical systems.